katskoru/hangman/README.md

 # Getting Started

+1. Sign Up with your created email and password (any email and any password).
+2. Then you could play, look at leaderboard or log out.
+3. Good luck :) .
 This is a normal flutter app.
 You should follow the instructions in the [official documentation](https://flutter.dev/docs).

 # What's included